 I tend to add a couple of generous handfuls of chocolate chips to the batter before pouring it into the pan.
 It makes for a great dessert, or toast a slice with some butter for a scrumptious breakfast.

 Mary Berry’s original recipe calls for 4 oz of softened butter.
 I use half butter and half canola (vegetable) oil because I prefer the fluffier texture you get from using some oil alongside the butter.
 Make sure your butter is about room temperature, this will ensure it blends easily in with the rest of the ingredients.
-Melting the butter to a complete liquid state may affect the texture of the cake of the cake negatively.
+Melting the butter to a complete liquid state may affect the texture of the cake negatively.

 I make this recipe by weight, but have included volume measurements as well if you don’t have a kitchen scale (though I recommend it!).